Create and manage Projects in Odoo: A step-by-step guide

-The Project application was developed to be handled in Kanban view, due to its ability to display a lot of information in the same place in anorganised and structured way.
+The cloud project management application was developed to be handled in Kanban view.
+This is effective thanks to its ability to display a lot of information in the same place in an organized and structured way.

-However, some features describedbelow won’t be visible (coloured markers or tasks status, for example).
+However, some features described below won’t be visible, for example:

 There are three privacy settings:

 - Customer Project: Visible in portal if the customer is a follower.

 - All Employees: Employees see all tasks or issues.